ma22-maker/React-MindAR.JS-WRISTWATCH/README.md

 - **Marker-Based AR Tracking:** Uses MindAR's image tracking capabilities to detect and interact with markers.
 - **3D Model Integration:** Load and display 3D models (e.g., a golden watch) in AR.
 - **Dynamic Lighting:** Includes ambient and directional lights to enhance the visual experience.
+- **Interactive AR Experience:** Feel free to zoom in or out.
+Once you tap on the 3D model, prepare for some epic sound effects.

 ## Installation Guide